-- A ballot-return envelope with a declaration that is signed by an elector who was approved to receive an absentee or mail-in ballot is sufficient, and counties should continue to pre-canvass and canvass these ballots. - A ballot-return envelope with a declaration that is not signed is not sufficient and must be set aside, declared void, and may not be counted.
-Ballot-return envelopes must be opened in such a manner as not to destroy the declarations executed thereon. - Any ballot-return envelope that is undated or dated with an incorrect date but that has been timely received by the county shall be included in the precanvass and canvass. - Nothing in the Election Code prohibits the use of tape to seal a ballot-return envelope and any such ballots should not be declared void solely for this reason, so long as the envelope is not otherwise torn or noticeably altered. - All ballot-return envelopes containing executed declarations must be retained for a period of two years in accordance with the Election Code.
+- The declaration on the ballot-return envelope should be signed and dated. - A ballot-return envelope with a declaration that is not signed or dated is not sufficient and must be set aside, declared void, and may not be counted.
+Ballotreturn envelopes must be opened in such a manner as not to destroy the declarations executed thereon. - Because of ongoing litigation, any declarations that are undated or that contain a date deemed by the county board of elections to be incorrect should be set aside and segregated. - Nothing in the Election Code prohibits the use of tape to seal a ballot-return envelope, and any such ballots should not be declared void solely for this reason, so long as the envelope is not otherwise torn or noticeably altered. - All ballot-return envelopes containing executed declarations must be retained for a period of two years in accordance with the Election Code.